ssbc/ssb-tribes/README.md

   - `poBoxId` *String* - a cipherlink that can be used in `recps` by anyone, to send messages only those with the secret key can open
   - `public` *Buffer*  - the public part of the keypair
   - `secret` *Buffer*  - the secret part of the keypair

+### `ssb.tribes.addPOBox(groupId, cb)`

+Creates a P.O.
+Box key-pair, and publishes a message announcing those to a group.
+This will be heard by group members, allowing them to open messages sent to that P.O.
+Box

+- `groupId` *String* - group to add P.O.
+Box to
+- `cb` *Function* is a callback with signature `cb(err, poBoxId)`

 ### `ssb.tribes.link.create({ group, name }, cb)`